 Standard Mattresses (8 – 12″)

-Mattresses of this height tend to be more expensive than a thin mattress because they are often made up of numerous layers which pile up the height quite easily, however, regarding buy-ability, these are a popular size/height because they tend to fall in a mid-price range.
+Mattresses of this height tend to be more expensive than a thin mattress because they are often made up of numerous layers that pile up the height quite easily, however, regarding buy-ability, these are a popular size/height because they tend to fall in a mid-price range.
 Prices are also driven lower for the consumer due to lower postage costs for the seller, as this is a common height that can easily be shipped boxed and vacuum rolled.
 Generally, standard widths/heights of bed linen will fit without having to allow for extra depth.

 Medium-To-Thick Mattresses (12 – 20″)

 Mattresses of this height are usually more expensive than any of those mentioned earlier but are also the type to have the highest reductions when sales occur.

 Very Thick Mattresses (20″ and Above)